-- PM1) Pleasingly Parallel (PP) includes many cases where there is sophisticated local machine learning applied in parallel - as in parallel image processing without global optimizations. - PM2) Search (Srch) includes collaborative filtering (in Mahout), motif (meme) detection in graph (network) algorithms, and spatial relationship based queries for spatial data, and is implemented using classic MapReduce or non-iterative Giraph. - PM3) Iterative MapReduce or Map-Collective using Collective Communication are seen in many global machine learning algorithms applied over the complete distributed dataset and are illustrated by clustering and dimensionality reduction using parallel linear algebra at their core. - PM4) Iterative Giraph is Map-Communication with point-to-point communication and includes graph algorithms such as maximum clique, connected component, finding diameter, and community detection.
+- PM1) Pleasingly Parallel (PP) includes many cases where there is sophisticated local machine learning applied in parallel as in parallel image processing without global optimizations. - PM2) Search (Srch) includes collaborative filtering (in Mahout), motif (meme) detection in graph (network) algorithms, and spatial relationship based queries for spatial data, and is implemented using classic MapReduce or non-iterative Giraph. - PM3) Iterative MapReduce or Map-Collective using Collective Communication are seen in many global machine learning algorithms applied over the complete distributed dataset and are illustrated by clustering and dimensionality reduction using parallel linear algebra at their core. - PM4) Iterative Giraph is Map-Communication with point-to-point communication and includes graph algorithms such as maximum clique, connected component, finding diameter, and community detection.
 The problems differ in the difficulty of determining the data partitioning and this classic parallel load balancing issue can need sophisticated runtime techniques. - PM5) Asynchronous thread-based graph algorithms.
 These are illustrated by shortest path and betweenness centrality algorithms for shared memory machines and we do not integrate them into HPC-ABDS in this proposal.

-1. Pleasingly Paral- lel (Map Only) Input map · · · Output Includes local machine learning (LML) as in par- allel decomposition over items and applying data processing to each item.
-Hadoop could be used as well as other High Throughput Computing or Many task tools 2.
-Classic Map- Reduce Input map reduce Includes MRStat, search applications and those using collaborative filtering and motif finding im- plemented using classic MapReduce (Hadoop) 3.
-Iterative Map- Collective Input Iterations map reduce Iterative MapReduce using Collective Communi- cation as needed in clustering - Hadoop with Harp, Spark etc. 4.
-Iterative Map- Communication Local • Graph Iterative MapReduce such as Giraph with point- to-point communication, includes most graph al- gorithms such as maximum clique, connected component, finding diameter, community detec- tion).
+Input 1.
+Pleasingly Paral-Includes local machine learning (LML) as in parlel (Map Only) allel decomposition over items and applying data map processing to each item.
+Hadoop could be used as well as other High Throughput Computing or Many task tools Output 2.
+Classic Map-Includes MRStat, search applications and those Reduce using collaborative filtering and motif finding implemented using classic MapReduce (Hadoop) 3.
+Iterative Map-Iterative MapReduce using Collective Communi-Collective cation as needed in clustering - Hadoop with Harp, Spark etc. 4.
+Iterative Map-Iterative MapReduce such as Giraph with point-Communication to-point communication, includes most graph algorithms such as maximum clique, connected component, finding diameter, community detection).
 Varies in difficulty of finding partitioning (classic parallel load balancing) 5.
-Shared (Large) Memory Thread-based (event driven) graph algorithms such as shortest path and Betweenness centrality.
-Large memory applications
+Shared (Large) Thread-based (event driven) graph algorithms such as shortest path and Betweenness centrality.
+Memory Large memory applications which correspond to the four forms of MapReduce that we have presented previously [Ekanayake et al. 2010a].
+Note this only describes some core features of the facets [Fox and Luckow 2014].
+There are many other issues that need to be addressed including support of workflow.
+In particular the architecture for the rapidly evolving field of streaming (distributed) data needs more work.